Integrating with Atlassian Opsgenie

 Prerequisites

-Make sure that the Opsgenie account authorizing the integration has API access.
-FireHydrant links and imports Opsgenie services through the link and import flow.
+• Ensure the Opsgenie account authorizing the integration has API access.

 Connecting Opsgenie to FireHydrant